IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+#### Semester Week 8 | Week 7: Future Project: Catch your breath.
+Reflect.
+Review:

+1. Post what you have not from last week's deliverables (see below)

+2. Prototype Object: an iteration of your object that is developed and/or refined.
+If you are not developing the low-fi prototype from last week, first do a detailed sketch of what this object is.
+This can be digital or physical prototype.
+This is ultimately **due March 29th.**

+3. Develop your storyboard.
+Your story should show evidence of your research.
+This should be evident at multiple points

 #### Semester Week 7 | Week 6: Future Project: The Story Begins